VaibhavNITK/Iris_SystemSig_Vaibhav/README.md

 :) Set the network mode to "bridge" for the Nginx service.
 :) Set the environment variable for the Nginx service to point to the Rails service.

+Created an Nginx configuration file called myapp.conf in a config/nginx directory of Rails app In the docker-compose.yml file, add a volumes section to the nginx service that mounts the config/nginx directory as a volume This mounts the config/nginx directory in the current directory as a volume at the /etc/nginx/conf.d directory in the nginx container.
+This way, we can use a custom Nginx configuration file to configure Nginx for our Rails application.

 Launch the Containers